PostHog/posthog.com/contents/tutorials/first-last-touch-attribution.md

 tags: ['insights', 'hogql', 'user paths']
 ---

 Understanding where users are coming from helps prioritize future development and marketing efforts.
-To analyze this, companies do "attribution" which is the process of figuring out what caused a conversion.
+To analyze this, companies do "attribution", which is the process of figuring out what caused a conversion.

 Two common ways of doing attribution are:

-- **First touch attribution:** ascribing a conversion to the source or first action a user took on the site.
+- **First touch attribution:** attributes a conversion to the source or first action a user took on the site.
-- **Last touch attribution:** ascribing a conversion to the last source or action a user took on the site before signing up
+- **Last touch attribution:** attributes a conversion to the last source or action a user took on the site before signing up

 In this tutorial, we show you how to track first and last touch attribution in PostHog.